Entrepreneurial economics: Richard Cantillon

 Richard Cantillon (1680?-1734) was the earliest scholar of whom we know that paid considerable attention to the entrepreneur.
 He introduced the very concept of entrepreneur.
 The entrepreneur is functionally described as arbitrager.
 The motivating factor is the potential profit generated from the activity of "buying at a certain price and selling at an uncertain price".

 Jean-Baptiste Say

-Jean-Baptiste Say, who has been an entrepreneur during a period of his life, recognizes the "superior kind of labour" of the entrepreneur.
-He is the "coordinator, modern leader and manager within his firm".
-He is a kind of "super-manager" because the exercise of the function needs a combination of rare qualities and experience: "Judgement, perseverance, and a knowledge of the world as well as of business...the art of superintendence and administration".
-To Say, a successful entrepreneur must demonstrate prudence, probity and regularity.
+Jean-Baptiste Say, himself an entrepreneur during a period of his life, states that the entrepreneur is a "superior kind of labour", as entrepreneurs serve as the "coordinator, modern leader and manager within his firm".
+According to Say, an entrepreneur is also a kind of "super-manager" because the exercise of the function needs a combination of rare qualities and experience and must demonstrate prudence, probity, and regularity.

 Frank Knight

 Frank Knight saw the entrepreneur as someone who undertakes business decisions under conditions of 'uncertainty'.
 Knightian uncertainty exists where there is no basis for objective probabilities, so that it is unmeasureable and decisions have to be made using subjective judgment.
 The entrepreneur earns economic profits as a reward for good judgment.
 Entrepreneurs are seen as being confident and venturesome.